Flowerz-IL/FlowerzAPI/README.md

 * id : *String*-- The flowerBouquet's id.
 This attribute is generated automatically.
 * color: *String*-- The color of the flowerBouquet.
 * price: *Number* -- The price of the flowerBouquet.
-* size: *Char* -- The Size of the size (S,M,L,XL).
+* size: *String* -- The size of the bouquet (S,M,L,XL).
-* productDescription: *Date* -- A description of the flowerBouquet.
+* productDescription: *String* -- A description of the flowerBouquet.
 * productImage: *URL* -- An image of the flowerBouquet.
 * occasionStyle: *String* -- The product style of occasion.
 * isMixed: *Boolean* -- Flower bouquet diversity

-* createdAt: *Date* -- The date the flowerBouquet has been created.
-* updatedAt: *Date* -- The date the flowerBouquet has been last updated.
+## Authentication

+FlowerzAPI require authentication for some of its requests.
+However, some operations are open and does not require authentication to get data.

+## JSON Schema

+FlowerzAPI resources support JSON Schema.

+## Encoding
+FlowerzAPI provides JSON as the data format.